olomtiev/BookCatalogManagementSystem/Readme.md

     dotnet run --project BookCatalog.Client
     ```

-### Running with Docker
+### Build and Run with Docker Compose

-1. Build the Docker image:

-    Navigate to the root folder of the project and run the following command to build the Docker image:
+To build and run the application using Docker Compose, execute the following command:

     ```bash
-    docker build -t book-catalog-management-system .
-    ```

-2. Run the container:

-    After building the image, run the container using this command:

-    ```bash
-    docker run -d -p 80:80 book-catalog-management-system
+    docker-compose up --build
     ```

 ## Deployment